-- 25.18 (1) Subject to subsection (2), the owner of every vehicle must, during the last 3 years of ownership and for a period of 6 months following disposal of it, maintain in safe keeping a record of - (a) each inspection made of the vehicle and of every component of it to which the standards apply, and - (b) every replacement and repair made to the vehicle and to each such component following each inspection. - (2) The owner of a vehicle who sells it may, with the consent of the purchaser, deliver the records of inspection, replacement and repair to the purchaser, and in that event the purchaser must retain those records as if he or she had owned the vehicle during the period covered by the records so delivered. - (3) This section does not apply to an owner of a vehicle - (a) licensed under section 38, 41 or 42 of the Act,
+- 25.18 (1) Subject to subsection (2), the owner of every vehicle must, during the last 3 years of ownership and for a period of 6 months following disposal of it, maintain in safe keeping a record of - (a) each inspection made of the vehicle and of every component of it to which the standards apply, and - (b) every replacement and repair made to the vehicle and to each such component following each inspection. - (2) The owner of a vehicle who sells it may, with the consent of the purchaser, deliver the records of inspection, replacement and repair to the purchaser, and in that event the purchaser must retain those records as if the purchaser had owned the vehicle during the period covered by the records so delivered. - (3) This section does not apply to an owner of a vehicle - (a) licensed under section 38, 41 or 42 of the Act,

 - (b) driven under a permit issued under section 6 (7) of the Commercial Transport Act or to which section 6 (13) of that Act applies, or - (c) to which section 21 of the Act applies.[en.
 B.C.
 Reg.
-304/2001.]
+304/2001; am.
+B.C.
+Reg.
+64/2021, s.
+2.]